grazirs/card-trick/README.md

 - This project was carried out using create react app.
 - The goal of this project is to build a card trick.
+-
 ## How to play
-- Click done once you have memorized 1 of the 21 cards.
+- Memorize 1 of the 21 cards.
 - Pick which of the 3 piles your card is located in.
 Repeat this a total of 3 times.
 - At the end your card will be displayed.
+- Play again clicking on the reset button.

 ## Run